 I am puzzled as to why Herndon et al didn’t rely on AER’s stated policy that “[a]s soon as possible after acceptance, authors are expected to send their data, programs, and sufficient details to permit replication, in electronic form, to the AER office.”
 Nowhere is an exception for their Papers and Proceedings issue listed, and so AER should have both the data and programs needed to replicate the RR paper.

 Reproducible Research is a Necessary Standard

 I suspect the reason Reinhold and Rogoff’s work was able to be scrutinized at this level is actually because of the culture of code and data sharing in economics.
-Before the Herndon publication the raw data were freely available on RR’s website, and when requested they supplied their working excel spreadsheet to Herndon et al. RR have come under criticism because they never released the program that showed the steps they took from the raw data they posted to their published results, and didn’t make their spreadsheet freely available, only the raw data.
+Before the Herndon publication the raw data were freely available on RR’s website, and when requested they supplied their working excel spreadsheet to Herndon et al. RR have come under criticism because they never released the program that showed the steps they took from the raw data they posted to their published results, and didn’t make their final spreadsheet freely available, only the raw data.
 It’s worth keeping in mind that without their release of the working spreadsheet, it is likely their mistakes would not have been found.
 Now imagine how many publications don’t have data and code available, and cannot be checked at the level RR’s was, and how many mistakes in the scholarly record just aren’t being caught.

 Proposed Change 2: At the time of publication, researchers make enough material openly available (data, programs, narrative) so that other researchers in the field can replicate their work.